MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-ingestion-mapping-command.md

 ---
 # .show ingestion mapping

-Show the ingestion mappings (all or the one specified by name).
+Shows the ingestion mappings (all or the one specified by name).

 * `.show` `table` *TableName* `ingestion` *MappingKind*  `mappings`

 * `.show` `table` *TableName* `ingestion` *MappingKind*  `mapping` *MappingName*

-Show all ingestion mappings from all mapping types:
+Shows all ingestion mappings from all mapping types:

 * `.show` `table` *TableName* `ingestion`  `mappings`

-Show all ingestion mappings on a database:
+Shows all ingestion mappings on a database:

 * `.show` `database` *DatabaseName* `ingestion` *MappingKind* `mappings`